Pinus ponderosa: Description

 The egg-shaped cones, which are often found in great number under trees, are 8-13 cm long.
-They are purple when first chewed off by squirrels, but become more brown and spherical as they dry.
 Each scale has a sharp point.

 Sources differ on the scent of P. ponderosa.
-Some state that the bark smells of turpentine, which could reflect the dominance of terpenes (alpha- and beta-pinenes, and delta-3-carene).
-Others state that it has no distinctive scent, while still others state that the bark smells like vanilla if sampled from a furrow of the bark.
+Some state that the bark smells of turpentine, which could reflect the dominance of terpenes (alpha- and beta-pinenes, as well as delta-3-carene).
+Others state that it has no distinctive scent, while still others state that the bark smells like vanilla if sampled from a furrow.
 Sources agree that the Jeffrey pine is more strongly scented than the ponderosa pine.
 When carved into, pitch-filled stumps emit a scent of fresh pitch.

 Size

 The National Register of Big Trees lists a ponderosa pine that is 235 ft tall and 8.2 m in circumference.
 In January 2011, a Pacific ponderosa pine in the Rogue River–Siskiyou National Forest in Oregon was measured with a laser to be 81.79 m high.
 The measurement was performed by Michael Taylor and Mario Vaden, a professional arborist from Oregon.
-The tree was climbed on October 13, 2011, by Ascending The Giants (a tree-climbing company in Portland, Oregon) and directly measured with tape-line at 81.77 m high.
+The tree was climbed on 13 October 2011, by Ascending The Giants (a tree-climbing company in Portland, Oregon) and directly measured with tape-line at 81.77 m high.
 As of 2015, a Pinus lambertiana specimen was measured at 83.45 m, which surpassed the ponderosa pine previously considered the world's tallest pine tree.

 Taxonomy

-Modern forestry research has identified five different taxa of P. ponderosa, with differing botanical characters and adaptations to different climatic conditions.
-Four of these have been termed "geographic races" in forestry literature.
-Some botanists historically treated some races as distinct species.
-In modern botanical usage, they best match the rank of subspecies and have been formally published.
+Pinus ponderosa was scientifically described and named by Charles Lawson working from information provided by David Douglas in 1836.

+The taxonomy of the ponderosa pine is heavily disputed by botanists and foresters.
+In a pair of research papers in 2013 for the US Forest Service, Robert Z. Callaham concluded that it is a single species from the Rocky Mountains to the Pacific coast divided into five subspecies.
+However, the USDA Natural Resources Conservation Service PLANTS database (PLANTS) lists these as varieties as of 2025.
+In the World Plants database maintained by Michael Hassler only three varieties are recognized, one described in 2024.
+On the other hand the World Flora Online (WFO) lists just two varieties.
+The Plants of the World Online (POWO) lists four varieties, but separates out two other taxa recognized as varieties as species.
+Similarly to POWO Christopher J. Earle writes in the Gymnosperm Database that the ponderosa pine has three subspecies and recognizes two taxa as species.
+In the Flora of North America (FNA) three varieties are recognized.